mark-ruddy/algo_open_source_verifier/algorand_verifier_lib/README.md

       f.write(compiled)
 ```

-A problem I have with this is that this introduces a RCE(Remote-Code-Execution) vulnerability to the library, a maliciously written Python source code file could be specified and get executed on the library side, which may be running in a webserver.
+A problem I have with this is that this introduces a RCE(Remote-Code-Execution) vulnerability to the library(NOTE: maybe not - since its executed under compileTeal() which keeps the code in a safe box?), a maliciously written Python source code file could be specified and get executed on the library side, which may be running in a webserver.

 - The majority of open source Algorand contracts have a `compiled/` directory or equivalent with the TEAL even if the contract itself is written in PyTeal/Reach.
 This means that even without this functionality this library should still be able to verify the large majority of open source Algorand contracts.